knoxa/tacitus/index.md

 These are the *Annals of Tacitus*, as translated by Alfred John Church and William Jackson Brodribb.
-The text from Perseus Digital Library (Catalog URI: [urn:cts:latinLit:phi1351.phi005](http://data.perseus.org/catalog/urn:cts:latinLit:phi1351.phi005)) as XML and transformed to XHTML.
+The text was downloaded from Perseus Digital Library (Catalog URI: [urn:cts:latinLit:phi1351.phi005](http://data.perseus.org/catalog/urn:cts:latinLit:phi1351.phi005)) as XML and transformed to XHTML.

 * [Book 1](annals/book1.xhtml)
 * [Book 2](annals/book2.xhtml)